*CHRISTMAS DOMINICAN REPUBLIC*

 The Dominican Republic has much in common with the countries of Latin America (with which it is often grouped), and some writers have referred to the country as a microcosm of that region.
 Dominicans have experienced political and civil disorder, ethnic tensions, export-oriented booms and busts, and long periods of military rule, including a Haitian occupation (1822–44), the oppressive dictatorship of Rafael Trujillo (1930–61), and military interventions by the United States (1916–24 and 1965–66).
 However, the nation’s troubles have paled in comparison with those of neighbouring Haiti.
 The two countries have long been strategic because of their proximity to the United States and their positions on major sea routes leading to the Caribbean and the Panama Canal.

 ‘Fuegos artificiales’ or fireworks are a huge part of the Christmas celebrations in the Dominican Republic.
 Unlike North America, where fireworks are mostly used by children and teenagers, here adults and children alike use them to usher in the Christmas spirit.
-There are stands all over the country that specialize in selling them.
+There are stands all over the country that specialise in selling them.
 There is also a traditional exchange of gifts called ‘Un Angelito’ which translates as ‘a little Angel’.
 A family or other group place the name of each member in a sack and each person picks one out.
 They must then give that person a gift every week throughout the Christmas holiday and the identity of the giver must remain a secret until the last day when they reveal themselves.

 A sight that will become very familiar if you’re visiting the Dominican Republic around the holidays is the glittering beauty of charamicos.
 Charamicos are Dominican Christmas trees, essentially.
-Of course, there aren’t a lot of fresh-cut fir trees in the country, so charamicos are handcrafted out of wood by artisans and decorated with dazzling color and beautiful ornaments.
+Of course, there aren’t a lot of fresh-cut fir trees in the country, so charamicos are handcrafted out of wood by artisans and decorated with dazzling colour and beautiful ornaments.
 As you travel through the country in the winter, you’ll see them everywhere you go, from front porches to city streets to town squares.

 o La Noche Buena (Christmas Eve)